tencentyun/intlcloud-documents/yehe_doc/数据库/游戏数据库 TcaplusDB/购买指南/产品定价_intl_en.md

 | 1.5 | 1,000 |  300 | 1.5 GB × 0.0052 USD/GB/day + 1,000 RCUs × 0.0019 USD/RCU/day + 300 WCUs × 0.0048 USD/WCU/day = 3.3478 USD |

-## Billing Rules for Self-deployed Cluster Edition
+## Billing Rules for Dedicated Cluster Edition
-The Self-deployed Cluster Edition adopts the pay-as-you-go billing mode.
+The Dedicated Cluster Edition adopts the pay-as-you-go billing mode.
 Daily fees are calculated based on the actually used resources at the storage layers and access layers on a day.

 **Daily fees = Daily unit price of access layer × Access layer quantity + Daily unit price of storage layer (which varies with instance type) × Storage layer quantity**